Zweihander-Main/zweidoom/README.md

 ## Notes:

 - Packages are managed using Doom's package manager.
-- Cask is used purely for development of the config.
+- Cask is used purely for development of the config -- test running, linting, ect.
+- Elsa is available but doesn't do well in private configs so is disabled by default

 ## Available for Hire